 - Richard Oliver, The Ordnance Survey in the nineteenth century: maps, money and the growth of government (London, 2014)

-You can also access digital copies of the following publications from the Ordnance Survey website:
+You can also access PDF copies of the following publications from the history pages of the Ordnance Survey website: